AlessandroCesaTs/FHPC_assignment_cesa/exercise1/README.md

 * `Makefile`: used to compile the code
 * `test.sh`: slurm script used for running a small test to validate my implementation of Conway's Game of Life
 * `omp_scale.sh`: slurm script used for the OpenMP scaling exercise
+* `omp_scale_single.sh`: slurm script used for the OpenMP scaling exercise on a single MPI task
 * `weak_mpi_scale.sh`: slurm script used for the weak MPI scaling exercise
 * `strong_mpi_scale.sh`: slurm script used for the strong MPI scaling exercise
 * `source`: folder containing all the C source codes necessary for the exercise
 * `headers`: folder containing all the header files necessary for compiling the source codes
 * `objects`: folder used to store object files
 * `timings`: folder containing the timings of the exercises.
-There is one .csv file for each exercise, and they contain the data used for the figures provided in the report
+There is one .csv file for each size of matrix of exercise, and they contain the data used for the figures provided in the report.The `omp_<size>` files contain the data from the OpenMP scaling, the `strong_mpi_<size>`files the data from the strong MPI scaling and the  `weak_mpi_<size>`files the data from the weak MPI scaling